HomeMy WebLinkAboutO-25-06 Accessory Dwelling UnitsORDINANCE NO.O-25-06

 (7) The accessory dwelling unit shall be serviced by centralized water and wastewater if those utilities

-are available. or meet the Health Department's well and septic reouirements.
-Modification.
+are available. or meet the Health DeDartment's well and septic requirements.
+Modification,

-exnansion. or installation of well and/or sentic tank facilities to serve the accessory dwelling unit
+expansion, or installation of well and/or septic tank facilities to serve the accessory dwelling unit

-shall be designed in a manner that does not render any adiacent vacant nroverty unbuildable for
+shall be designed in a manner that does not render any adiacent vacant vrovertv unbuildable for

-future development when well and/or sentic tank facilities would be required to service
+future develonment when well and/or septic tank facilities would be required to service

 (8) Parking.
-Adeauate on -site _narking_ shall be provided to su_n_oort the use of both the princin_ al
+Adequate on -site narking_ shall be Drovided to suonort the use of both the orincinal

 dwelling unit and ADU.